-Microsoft Exchange calendar sync helps you coordinate your work schedule with two-way synchronization between Severa and Microsoft Exchange server/Microsoft 365.
+Microsoft Exchange calendar synchronization makes coordinating work easier with two-way synchronization between Severa and Microsoft Exchange/Microsoft 365 calendars.

-User email addresses must be the same in both systems for the sync to work correctly.
+User email addresses must be the same in both systems for the synchronization to work correctly.

-To setup the calendar sync, you need admin permissions to both systems.
+Enabling calendar synchronization requires admin permissions to both systems.

-• If your organization is using Microsoft 365, you can do all the required steps directly from Severa.
+• If your company is using Microsoft 365, you can perform all necessary actions directly from Severa.

-• If your organization is using Exchange server, start by creating a delegate user in Microsoft Exchange/AD.
+• If your company is using an Exchange server, start by creating a delegate user on the Microsoft Exchange/AD server.

 Create delegate user for Exchange server

-The steps to create a delegate user differ based on the Exchange server version used.
+Creating a delegate credential varies depending on the version of the Exchange server used.
 Below you can find a few examples.

 Exchange server administrator access is required to perform the steps.